williammueller/Speeduino-M54-2024-05-11/m52tu,m54 PnP/README.md

 ## Speeduino code for Core4

-The rev1.0/1.1 PCBs can use Speeduino FW without any changes.
-Recommended way is to use Speedyloader to upload the Firmware to CORE4: https://wiki.speeduino.com/en/Installing_Firmware

 Rev1.2 onwards allows 6-cyl sequential injection and in order to run 6 cyl sequential, speeduino FW needs few customizations.
 To upload use XLoader instead of Speedyloader: https://www.hobbytronics.co.uk/arduino-xloader Custom FW hex can be found from here: https://github.com/pazi88/Speeduino-M5x-PCBs/tree/master/6-cyl%20firmware%20files
 Remember to select ATMEGA2560 as device.
 Also manual compiling and upload is option.
 To do that, check: https://github.com/pazi88/Speeduino-M5x-PCBs/tree/master/m52tu,m54%20PnP#compiling-speeduino-code-by-yourself

-It's also recommended to change number of fuel outputs to 6 instead of 4 in speeduino.ini -file for Core4.
-But this isn't mandatory.
-It just gets rid of the possible warnings in TS and allows to use HW test mode for injectors 5 and 6.

 ### Compiling speeduino code by yourself